KimBergstroem/Kim-Bergstrom/README.md

 ### About Me

-Kim, a new-born Developer Student at Code Institute 👋🏻
+Kim, Student Developer at Code Institute 👋🏻

 With a passion for coding and an unwavering dedication to mastering the art of front-end development.